Human Conflict Number Five: Background

 10,000 Maniacs formed out of an artist cooperative in Jamestown that met in a rented warehouse called the Broadhead Mills, as well as at the Jamestown radio station WJWK.
 The band, who first performed under the name Still Life, performed their first gig as 10,000 Maniacs on Labor Day of 1981.
 The band's first composition was "Tension", which grew out of an English class assignment by singer Natalie Merchant.

-The EP was recorded at State University of New York, Fredonia by Bill Waldman, and sessions commenced on Valentine's Day 1982.
+The EP was recorded at State University of New York, Fredonia by Bill Waldman, and sessions commenced on Valentine's Day 1982, financed by keyboardist Dennis Drew's mother.
 The band's drummer during this period was Jim Foti, who played on the recordings.

 While the band created their own fictitious record label, Christian Burial Music, a vanity label out of Clarence, New York called Mark Records actually manufactured the EP.
 1,000 copies were pressed, funded by the parents of organist Dennis Drew.
 The EP was later reissued by Press Records in the US and UK, as well as Normal Records in Germany.